 The CSRD is working closely with Interior Health to monitor this issue.
 We want residents to be informed of nitrate sampling information so they can be educated about the results and any potential effects these levels could have on themselves and their families.
 We have sent a letter to residents of the affected area to provide them with this information.

 As a result of monitoring studies conducted on the Nicholson Aquifer between 2005 and 2013, it became clear that the groundwater in the aquifer is being impacted by septic fields in the area.
-This is a concern both from a health and environmental concern for both the aquifer itself and for those who are using wells as a source for drinking water.
+This is a concern from a health and environmental perspective, both for the aquifer itself and for those who are using wells as a source for drinking water.

 Residents of the area were informed of the impacts from the on-site septic systems at a public meeting held October 29, 2014 and through a letter from the CSRD, however, there was minimal public support for taking further action towards improving the water quality.
 With a lack of public support for the creation of a service area to fund the costs of continued study, the groundwater monitoring program was discontinued.